apiobuild/platform/content/blog/website-is-not-the-seo-you-think.md

 ## Do you really need SEO?

-Beyond those built-in features powered by Chopin, what else you need to do for SEO?
+Beyond these built-in features powered by Chopin, what else you need to do for SEO?
 SEO is for driving steady traffic to your website.
 If you are a lifestyle blogger making referrals to amazon products, yes, you want SEO.
 If you are a small restaurant or local business owner, there's no value (nor reason) having someone come to read your website every other day.

 **Honestly, we've found SEO performs way poorer comparing to outreaching directly on [Facebook](https://www.facebook.com/), [Instagram](https://www.instagram.com/), or [LinkedIn](https://www.linkedin.com/).**